-Assignments late by one day will receive a 10% grade reduction.
-Any assignment that is more than one day late will not be graded and will be recorded as a zero unless there is a verifiable excuse.
+If they are accepted, assignments that are submitted late by one day will receive a 10% grade reduction.
+Any work that is more than one day late will not be graded and will be recorded as a zero unless there is a verifiable excuse.